 House of Waine is a family owned and run property and this is reflected in the name Waine which is made up of the initials of the family members.
 Originally a family house, it was lovingly converted to a boutique hotel and eventually opened in 2004.
 The interior design takes its cue from the Matriarch of the family and is imbued with a timeless elegance much like her.
 House of Waine is the realization of a generations long dream that all started with our maternal Grandfather, an entrepreneur who started a “mkahawa” or coffee shop in Mwiria Village in Meru in the 1950’s.
 Like our Grandfather and Mother we take a practical yet warm approach to hospitality.

 Situated at the eastern periphery of a wide plain, Tumaren looks westward toward a series of granitic kopjes that define eastern Laikipia.
 In the foreground, you might expect to see Giraffe or other plains game that seek the safety of the open grassland.
-Tumaren was originally the family home of Kerry and Jamie and it has always been a super base to explore from.
+Tumaren was originally the family home of Kerry and Jamie and it has always been a spectacular base to explore from.
 The tents are large and spacious and furnished with the kind of comforts that can't accompany a mobile walking safari.

 Jan’s camp is the base for all our walking trips in the Loita area.
 The camp is set on a ridge facing the East and looking over the rolling hills of the Loita Naimina Enkyio forest, the forest of the lost child.
 It has two different types of accommodation that each complement and enhances their surroundings.
 Since both the trail huts and the tents have their own kitchens and dining areas, we can also offer a self-catering rate for our clients, including the use of chef and camp staff.